Skip to navigation Skip to content

 The PDVC cheque is posted:

-• on the claim form (when the claimant nominates a temporary address)
+• claim form if the claimant has nominated a different address

-• with 2 Statements of Benefit for both the claimant and the health professional
+• with 2 Statements of Benefit, one for the claimant and one for the health professional

 • the PDVC cheque and a copy of the Statement of Benefit